monhacks/patched-crystal/ReadMe.txt

 ~~2.0~~

-Ported all the changes/fixes to the latest code
+Ported all the changes/fixes to the latest code (as of 24/07/2021)

 A new trainer is unlocked at the Goldenrod Game Corner once you get Mew.
 When you beat him, he will provide experience farming battles.